 The proposed rail-over-road solution for the removal of the level crossing at Park Street will provide a new opportunity to reduce fragmentation of Royal Park by providing a connection beneath the new viaduct.
-Continuing the raised railway on a viaduct as far south as practical would allow for connection between the Capital City Trail, Poplar Oval and Royal Park Tennis Club to the three sports ovals and Ryder Pavilion to the west of the rail corridor.
 The viaduct also provides the opportunity to reduce the footprint of the rail land holding within Royal Park.